 You find two second-person plural imperatives in verse 7: zejdźmy (let us go down) and pomieszajmy (let us confuse, let us stir up, let us mix up, etc.).
 The final portion of this verse reads: aby jeden nie rozumiał drugiego (in order that they do not understand one another; literally, in order that the one does not understand the second).

-In verse 9, nazwano (from the perfective verb nazwać) is the impersonal past.
+In verse 9, nazwano (from the perfective verb nazwać) is the impersonal past; it can be understood as meaning one called.

 Review: potomek (m., descendant), mieć x lat (to be x years old), urodzić się (pf., to be born), potop (m., flood), urodzenie (n., birth), żyć (impf., to live), syn (m., son), córka (f., daughter), przeżyć (pf., to live, to survive).